sabre-io/Baikal/README.md

 # 2. What is Baïkal ?

 Baïkal is an open source lightweight CalDAV and CardDAV server.
-It's developped by Jérôme Schneider and based on the SabreDAV library.
+It's developped by Jérôme Schneider and based on the excellent [http://code.google.com/p/sabredav/](SabreDAV) project.
 Baïkal is distributed under the GPL license.

 To get more info about the GPL license, visit http://www.opensource.org/licenses/gpl-license.php.

 # 3. Baïkal requirements

-Baïkal is based on PHP 5.3.0, and uses a SQLite3 with PHP PDO.
+Baïkal is based on PHP 5.3.1+, and uses a SQLite3 or MySQL with PHP PDO.
 For more information regarding these requirements see the INSTALL.md file in this folder.

 # 4. What should you do if you have a problem ?